-In our three years and some months of existence, The Reprobate has offered a dizzying – some might say chaotic – selection of cultural delights, from outsider art to social commentary, from incredibly strange movies to incredibly strange lifestyles, from the defiantly weird to the populism of yesteryear.
+In our several years of existence, The Reprobate has offered a dizzying – some might say chaotic – selection of cultural delights, from outsider art to social commentary, from incredibly strange movies to incredibly strange lifestyles, from the defiantly weird to the populism of yesteryear.
 But one thing, perhaps, has united everything we’ve ever done, to a greater or lesser degree, and that’s the overwhelming belief in individual freedom – free speech, free expression and free sex (actually sexual freedom, but that doesn’t quite fit with the sloganeering).

-We’d hesitate to call ourselves ‘centrists’, because that term has too many hang ups, and is a touch on the wishy-washy side, like someone sitting on the fence.
-We are, if you want to label us, cultural, old school libertarians, from a time when that word didn’t have the political economic baggage that it does today.
+I can’t emphasise this point enough (and I fear it’ll be ignored widely), but here goes: The Reprobate is worldly enough to realise that no one has a monopoly of being right or wrong, no side is entirely with the angels and no side the devil incarnate.
 We believe in individual liberty, personal – not collective – responsibility and the right to offend and be offended.
-We believe that ‘bad’ ideas are combated through discussion, not suppression, and that to marginalise, demonise or shut down entire groups based on belief systems, skin colour, nationality, age or gender is not just stupid but also counter-productive.
+We refuse to accept the idea of good or bad art and culture and the dismissive wave of the person who thinks that they are better than you because they toe the line of taste and decency.
 We reject the idea that you can make blanket statements about art you haven’t seen or people you haven’t met.
 We are wildly – some have said hilariously – opinionated, but that’s all we are doing – sharing opinions.
-You can share yours too.
+You can share yours too – we encourage writers.
 Maybe you’ll change our minds on things we thought we believed.
 Maybe you’ll just offer a different point of view.
-But that should be enough.
+Maybe you won’t.
+Either way, your opinions matter.